-Hooking up the load center will be difficult unless you’re lucky enough to already have a smaller fuse box dedicated to essential breakers.
-However, most people will have to pay to get this installed so the Tesla doesn’t overwhelm the system.
+Hooking up the load center will be difficult unless you’re lucky enough to have already a smaller fuse box dedicated to essential breakers.
+However, most people will have to pay to install this so the Tesla doesn’t overwhelm the system.

-The inverter and meter are external parts and once they’re hooked up, you’ll be able to turn on your Tesla Powerwall.
-I recommend waiting until everything is set up to do this–it’s extremely dangerous if the unit isn’t hooked up to the energy source yet.
+The inverter and meter are external parts; you can turn on your Tesla Powerwall once they’re hooked up.
+I recommend waiting until everything is set up to do this, as it’s extremely dangerous if the unit isn’t hooked up to the energy source yet.

 Connect the Inverter to Your Grid

-Once the electrical backdrop is created, connecting the Tesla to the power grid is a breeze (again, if you’re a professional.
-Otherwise, hire someone).
+Once the electrical backdrop is created, connecting the Tesla to the power grid is a breeze (again, if you’re a professional, hire someone).
 The inverter connects to the backup load center and the power meter and can be connected to the wifi for maximum efficiency.

 Once you’ve connected the energy source to the grid, it will automatically start pulling energy until it’s full.
 The Tesla Powerwall is a big battery, and once it’s full of energy, it will shut down and wait to add energy back into the system.

-The power meter monitors the levels of the Powerwall, the grid, and the house itself.
-If the city power shuts down, the meter automatically switches the Powerwall on and it converts the energy back into the house.
+The power meter monitors the levels of the Powerwall battery, the grid, and the house itself.
+If there is a power outage, the meter automatically switches the Powerwall on and converts the energy back into the house.
 You’ll be able to control this manually.

 How Does a Tesla Powerwall Work Without Solar?

 Without solar, a Powerwall works the same way.
-However, instead of being hooked up to solar panels, it’s taking the excess energy from the grid.
-The process of the Powerwall is the same, it’s just the source of energy that’s different.
+However, instead of installing solar panels, it’s taking the excess energy from the grid.
+The process of the Powerwall is the same.
+It’s just the source of energy that’s different.

 See Related: Best Tesla Financing Rates in the Market